 - Provides a unified way of managing customer network, security, and access policies applied to all network paths.

-- Enables Google Cloud products reach one or more HTTP(S) endpoints in customer private networks using Google's private network rather than using the internet, and provides a VPC Service Controls-compliant option.
+- Enables Google Cloud products to reach one or more HTTP(S) endpoints in customer private networks using Google's private network rather than using the internet, and provides a VPC Service Controls-compliant option.
 This helps in providing better security, managing network security policies, as well as exfiltration protection while still allowing full use of Google Cloud features like HTTP Push.

 The following diagram shows how a messaging service connects to a Google Cloud VM by using the internet without private network access.

 The following diagram shows that a messaging service connects to a Google Cloud VM directly with private network access by using private networking within a security service perimeter.

 For detailed information about VPC Service Controls, see VPC Service Controls documentation.

 For information on how to configure private network access, see Configuring private network access.

 For information about how you can use Service Directory private network access with Dialogflow, see Using Service Directory for private network access.